European Citizens' and Parties' Attitudes towards Liberal Democracy

 Current working papers

-title hidden for review, together with Dominik Duell, Sven-Oliver Proksch, Jonathan Slapin & Christopher Wratil, currently under review with European Journal of Political Research
+title hidden for review, together with Dominik Duell, Sven-Oliver Proksch, Jonathan Slapin & Christopher Wratil, revise and resubmit with European Journal of Political Research

 Decentralization and Electoral Geographies – finished